-In 1953, the Y’s Men’s Club was encouraged to establish a facility in Ballarat to provide education, welfare and therapy for children with disabilities.
+the Y’s Men’s Club was encouraged to establish a facility in Ballarat to provide education, welfare and therapy for children with disabilities.
 Prominent local psychiatrist, Dr E. Cunningham Dax challenged the Club to construct the facility.

 The Y’s Men’s Club, led by its then president Mr R Austin McCallum took up the challenge and worked hard to make the vision a reality.
-With assistance from the State Government and through the generous support of labour from the Master Builders, Master Plumbers and Master Painters Associations, the building was officially opened in 1955 by the Honourable Henry Bolte MP.
+With assistance from the State Government and through the generous support of labour from the Master Builders, Master Plumbers and Master Painters Associations.

-In 1997 a merger with Central Highlands Regional Residents Association and Central Highlands Independent Living Inc. formed McCallum Disability Services Inc.
+A merger with Central Highlands Regional Residents Association and Central Highlands Independent Living Inc. formed McCallum Disability Services Inc.

-MCC Art/Pottery Unit re-located to Mobility Room.
+McCallum Community Connections Art/Pottery Unit re-located to Mobility Room.

 Murdoch Community Services in St Arnaud merged with McCallum.